 How To Get Natural Light Into A Room Without Windows January 25, 2022 – Posted in: General Info, Home Lighting, Tutorials

 At one point or another, everyone has been in a room that doesn’t have any windows.
 In the digital age of flat-screen TVs and computers, there is no need to let light into a space.
 However, there are times to bring natural lighting into a room without windows – for example, when you’re trying to create mood lighting or just trying to cut down on the power bill.

 Here are some tips on how to get natural light into every room in your house without any actual windows present.

 1) Use mirrors strategically

-When dealing with small spaces without any available windows (think: cabinets under the sink), use mirrors strategically near entrances or behind doors to reflect as much natural light as possible inside the room.
+When dealing with small spaces without any available windows, use mirrors strategically near entrances or behind doors to reflect as much natural light as possible inside the room.
 Mirrors also help diffuse other light sources you may have in the room to provide a more natural glow throughout.

 2) Hang linens for effect